 Professor Lanier is widely recognized as a pioneer in the study of modern appropriations of Shakespeare in all media.
 His book, Shakespeare and Modern Popular Culture (Oxford University Press, 2002), established the basic parameters of one of the liveliest fields in Shakespeare studies today.
 He followed up this work with an annotated catalogue of more than 900 Shakespeare spinoff films for Shakespeares after Shakespeare, ed.
 Richard Burt (Greenwood Press, 2005), a series of essays on Shakespearean appropriations of specific plays for the Sourcebooks Shakespeare editions, and contributions to The Cambridge World Shakespeare Encyclopedia.
-He has published widely on Renaissance authors (Shakespeare, Milton, Marston, Jonson) as well as on adaptation of Shakespeare worldwide in more than fifty articles in journals and collections, and he has recently completed two books, an edition of Timon of Athens for the New Kittredge series, and The Merchant of Venice for the Arden Language & Writing Series.
+He has published widely on Renaissance authors (Shakespeare, Milton, Marston, Jonson) as well as on adaptation of Shakespeare worldwide in more than sixty articles in journals and collections, and he has recently completed two books, an edition of Timon of Athens for the New Kittredge series, and a monograph on The Merchant of Venice for the Arden Language & Writing Series.
 He is currently at work on two book projects, a study of the adaptation of Othello to the screen worldwide, and a book on reparative Shakespeare, productions of Shakespeare addressed to the traumas of socially-marginalized groups.

-Early English drama
+- Early English drama

-ENGL 657: Shakespeare
+- ENGL 657: Shakespeare

-ENGL 780: Drama of Shakespeare's Contemp
+- ENGL 780: Drama Shakespeare's Contemp

-ENGL 787: English Major Seminar
+- ENGL 787/897: English Major Seminar